-"Klenell has designed two bird families for Iittala: the Harakka (Magpie) family and the Korpi (Deep Forest) family, both with two generations of members.
-Both families have five members - Mommy, Daddy, Brother, Little Sister, and Baby – each with their own distinctive character and their own story to tell.
+"Klenell HAS designed two bird families for Iittala: the Harakka (Magpie) family and the Korpi (Deep Forest) family, both, with two generations of members Both families-have five members - Mommy, Daddy, Brother, Little Sister, and Baby -.
+Each With Their own distinctive character and Their own story to tell.

-For more information, visit the Iittala.
+For more information, visit the website Iittala.

-Discover the site Matti Klenell.
+Discover also the site of Matti Klenell.